Dimitry Tsarevski

 Dimitry Tsarevski (born August 7, 2003) is an American ice dancer.
-Together with his partner Katarina Wolfkostin, he is the 2025 World Junior silver medalist, 2024–25 Junior Grand Prix Final silver medalist, the 2024 JGP Poland champion, the 2024 JGP Czech Republic silver medalist, and the champion of the 2024 U.S. senior ice dance finals.
+Together with his partner Katarina Wolfkostin, he is the 2025 CS Lombardia Trophy bronze medalist.

+On the junior level, they are the 2025 World Junior silver medalists, 2024–25 Junior Grand Prix Final silver medalist, the 2024 JGP Poland champions, and the 2024 JGP Czech Republic silver medalists.

 With his former skating partner, Isabella Flores, he was the 2021 JGP France II and 2021 JGP Poland silver medalist, and the 2021 U.S. junior national pewter medalist.

 Personal life

 Tsarevski was born on August 7, 2003 in Denver, Colorado, United States.

 In addition to figure skating, he also enjoys music, cartography, reading, and writing.

 Career

 Early career

 Tsarevski began ice skating when he was seven, when his parents signed him up for hockey.
 Two years later, he joined his sisters when they began figure skating.
 He started ice dancing when he was thirteen.
 He competed with Leah Neset from 2018 to 2019.
 At the 2019 U.S. Figure Skating Championships, they won the silver medal in the intermediate division.
 He then competed with Isabella Flores from 2020 to 2021.
 Due to the COVID-19 pandemic they competed in a virtual event, placing third in the U.S. junior series.
 They subsequently placed fourth at the 2021 U.S. Junior Championships.